mathieucarbou/YaSolR/docs/build.md

 ## Build Examples

-If you already have a solar router like [F1ATB](https://f1atb.fr/fr/realisation-dun-routeur-photovoltaique-multi-sources-multi-modes-et-modulaire/) or ["Profes'Solaire"](https://sites.google.com/view/le-professolaire/routeur-professolaire), just flash the YaSolR firmware instead of the one you are using.
-Most hardware used in these routers are compatible with YaSolR.

 YaSolR supports many builds and routing algorithms.
 Before building your router, you need to decide which type of hardware you want to use.
 Here are below some examples: